 - Parking for the most part will be the same as it was prior to work commencing, for visibility and safety reasons, a few parks removed around the pedestrian bridge near the Parnell baths.

 Feedback has helped shape the design

 Public feedback clearly showed a majority preference for a route along the northern side of Tamaki Drive, and for physical separation between cyclists and pedestrians.

-As a result, we will now build a bi-directional (2-way) separated cycleway, along the northern (sea) side of Tamaki Drive, between Solent Street and Ngapipi Road, including across Ngapipi bridge, which we plan to widen.
+As a result, we will now build a bi-directional (2-way) separated cycleway, along the northern (sea) side of Tamaki Drive, between the Quay Street Cycleway extension (west of The Strand) and Ngapipi Road, including across Ngapipi Bridge, which we plan to widen by a separate project.
 Find out more about the bridge widening.

 Shared path south (rail side) of Tamaki Drive

-To make room for the cycleway and 4 traffic lanes, we will convert the existing shared path on the southern (rail) side of Tamaki Drive to a pedestrian-only footpath, reducing the width to between 1.4m-2.4m, depending on location.
+To make room for the cycleway and 4 traffic lanes, we will convert the existing shared path on the southern (rail) side of Tamaki Drive to a pedestrian-only footpath, reducing the width to between 1.8 - 3 metres, depending on location.